ronkow-sfa/fao-sfa-forum/README.md

 I think Power BI is quite intuitive to learn and use.
 Use it often and you will soon be able to plot more charts and build a simple dashboard.

 Learning to use software is like learning any practical skill.
-It gets easier as you practise more.
+The more you practise, the easier it gets.

 Have fun!